Oranmore: Economy

-Oranmore has three primary schools, Scoil Iosaif Naofa, Scoil Mhuire and Gaelscoil de hÍde.
-Calasanctius College, founded in 1861 by the Presentation Sisters, is the secondary school in Oranmore.

 Transport

 Oranmore town is near the old N6 Galway to Dublin road and the old N18 from Galway to Limerick.
 The M6 Motorway connects to the existing road at Doughiska, as well as connecting with the M18 at Glenascaul.
 The former N6 leading into Oranmore has been reclassified as the R338 regional road.
 The M18 motorway was officially opened on 27 September 2017 and connects to the M6 at Rathmorrissey at a three-level interchange.
 This road runs close to Oranmore but does not connect directly to it, and instead, motorists have to access it using the R381 at Kiltiernan or the M6 at Rathmorrissey.

 Bus Éireann, Citylink, and Nestor Bus services through Oranmore serve Galway, Dublin, Cork, and Dublin and Shannon Airports.
+Also, Local Link buses serve other local places.

-Oranmore aerodrome was a Royal Air Force base in World War I. It later became a civil airfield serving the city of Galway.
+Oranmore Aerodrome was a Royal Air Force base in World War I. It later became a civil airfield serving the city of Galway.